-University Master's Degree in Management of Tourism Destinations - 8th edition
+University Master's Degree in Tourist Destination Management - 8th edition

 How long are master's degree programmes?